LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 iteration may be significantly less costly than their Newton counterparts.
 However, this can come at the cost of slower convergence (or even divergence) in comparison with Newton-like methods.
-On the other hand, these fixed-point solvers do allow for user specification of the Anderson-accelerated subspace size, :math:`m_k`.
-While the required amount of solver memory for acceleration grows proportionately to :math:`m_k N`, larger values of :math:`m_k` may result in faster convergence.
-In our experience, this improvement is most significant for relatively modest values, e.g. :math:`1\le m_k\le 5`, and that larger values of :math:`m_k` may not result in improved convergence.

-While a Newton-based iteration is the default solver in ARKode due to its increased robustness on very stiff problems, we strongly recommend that users also consider the fixed-point solver when attempting a new problem.
+While a Newton-based iteration is the default solver in ARKODE due to its increased robustness on very stiff problems, we strongly recommend that users also consider the fixed-point solver when attempting a new problem.

 For either the Newton or fixed-point solvers, it is well-known that both the efficiency and robustness of the algorithm intimately depend